 Many languages already have no gendered pronouns.
 For instance, in Indonesian, dia refers to men, women, and trans people.
 There’s no equivalent to she or he at all.
 Other examples of what I call “epicene languages” include Chinese, Finnish, Japanese, Korean, Persian, and Turkish.
 (In modern Chinese, the pronouns for “he,” “she,” and “it” are written differently but pronounced the same when spoken in Mandarin and most other dialects.)
 Around 1.5 billion people speak epicene languages every day.

 Some languages are more gendered than English, marking gender on nouns and adjectives: for example, Spanish and French.
 A few even mark gender on verbs—for instance, the past tense in Russian.
 Fortunately, English is already epicene with regard to nouns, verbs, and adjectives; all that remains is to extend this to pronouns.
-Still more fortunately, English pronouns are already epicene in the first person (I), second person (you), and plural third person (they).
+Still more fortunately, English pronouns are already epicene in the singular first person (I), plural first person (we), second person (you), and plural third person (they).

 English speakers have been using epicene they as a stand-in for he/she since the 1300s—in everyday speech and in literature from Jane Austen to William Shakespeare: “There’s not a man I meet but doth salute me as if I were their well-acquainted friend.”

 Every English speaker reading this already uses epicene they, usually without realizing it (indeed, even if they think it’s wrong), and despite the discouragement of educational systems, in utterances such as “somebody left their coat in the room.”
 There’s strong evidence that epicene they is already displacing sexist generic he (which encodes patriarchy) and phrases like she or he (which encodes gender binarism).